Details are gradually emerging about the terrorist attack carried out on theHudson River Bike Path on 31 October.

 Young men from the Russian Caucasus and the erstwhile Soviet Central Asia republics have constituted an important contingent of IS recruits.
 Uzbekistan and minority Uzbek communities in other Central Asian states have provided an estimated 500 to 1500 of the roughly 4000 effectives in the IS army that have originated from former Soviet space.
 Since the beginning of this year, Uzbeks have carried out terrorist attacks in Istanbul, Stockholm and St Petersburg, causing multiple deaths and casualties.

 Putin and Trump have been coy about whether they will meet in Vietnam.
-If they do,I assume my is that they could come away from the meeting with a joint commitment to take on terrorism.
+If they do,I assume that they could come away from the meeting with a joint commitment to take on terrorism.
 This does not have to mean that Russia was complicit in rolling out the truck attack in Manhattan – but it could.

 For more on Russia’s role in terrorism and the resort to political murder by the Putin regime, check out Amy Knight’s latest book Orders to Kill at https://us.macmillan.com/orderstokill/amyknight/9781250119346/